JacoboLansac/audits/solo/soar-review.md

 So if the actual price charged to the buyer should be 1000 USDC (1000 * 1e6), users will only be charged 0.006 USDC (1000 * 6 USDC) which is about x166666 times less than the actual price.

-The firs user realizing about this would take the chance and purchase all available tokens in the contract's balance.
+The first user to realize this would take the chance and purchase all available tokens in the contract's balance.

 #### Mitigation